openstack/openstack-manuals/doc/arch-design/source/multi-site-architecture.rst

 strategy.

-Networking decisions include the encapsulation mechanism that can be used for the tenant networks, how large the broadcast domains should be, and the contracted SLAs for the interconnects.
+Networking decisions include the encapsulation mechanism that can be used for the project networks, how large the broadcast domains should be, and the contracted SLAs for the interconnects.